Master of Arts in Education: Concentration in Special Interest Area

 Written English Proficiency Requirement

-During the first semester in a program and before filing an Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
+During the first semester in a program and before filing Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
 If remedial work is necessary, the student shall be expected to complete prescribed courses in English, or other corrective work, at a level acceptable to the department.

 Education (M.A.): Concentration in Special Interest Area — Minimum 30 Units